 There are no relevant subsistence uses of the affected marine mammal stocks or species implicated by this action.
-Therefore, NMFS has preliminarily determined that the total taking of affected species or stocks would not have an unmitigable adverse impact on the availability of such species or stocks for taking for subsistence purposes.

 Endangered Species Act (ESA)

 No incidental take of ESA-listed species is proposed for authorization or expected to result from this activity.
 Therefore, NMFS has determined that formal consultation under section 7 of the ESA is not required for this action.